Compare electricity prices

 Electricity use by appliance type

-Generally speaking, appliances that heat water or cool things down, like washing machines and fridge-freezers, cost more to run than a vacuum cleaner, for example.
+Generally speaking, appliances that heat water or cool things down, like washing machines and fridge-freezers, could cost more to run.

 So which appliances cost the most to run?
 According to the Energy Saving Trust, the top five energy-guzzling home appliances are:

-- Wet appliances – washing machines, dishwashers and tumble dryers account for 14% of a typical energy bill, largely because of the power needed to heat the water.
+- Wet appliances – washing machines, dishwashers and tumble dryers account for 14% of a typical energy bill.
+That’s largely because of the power needed to heat the water.

 - Cold appliances – fridges and freezers, which need to stay on all the time, account for around 13% of an average bill.